lavollmer/ecommerce-backend/README.md

 Tutoring services were used to discuss big picture topics such as models, routes, and seeding.

+U of MN bootcamp Xpert Learning Assistant was used to understand GET request in POSTMAN for http://localhost:3001/api/categories/1 it returns a null value, with an error.
+Additionally, it was asked to help with in POSTMAN I am getting this error for my PUT request { "status": "error", "sendback": "Missing where attribute in the options parameter"} debugging.

 U of MN bootcamp Xpert Learning Assistant provided code for due to seeding issues:
 ALTER TABLE ProductTag
 DROP FOREIGN KEY producttag_ibfk_2;